Done for Me

-"Done for Me" is a song by American singer-songwriter Charlie Puth, featuring guest vocals from fellow American singer-songwriter Kehlani.
+"Done for Me" is a song by American singer-songwriter Charlie Puth, featuring guest vocals from American singer Kehlani.
 Written by its performers with Jacob Kasher, John Ryan and produced by Puth, it was released by Atlantic Records on March 15, 2018, as the third single from Puth's second studio album, Voicenotes (2018).

 Background

 The artists first teased the duet a day before its release, with a black-and-white photo of the two, which was captioned with the release date.
 The song premiered on Beats 1, where Puth revealed to host Zane Lowe about collaborating with Kehlani: "You know when you meet somebody and you just know that you're going to be friends with them for a really really long time?
 That was [them] when I met [them].
 [They]'re just such a warm and outgoing person and just such a good distinct voice."
 He also added that they have been "looking forward to doing something together" ever since they covered "Hotline Bling" in 2015.
 "I made this record...I produced this after an unsuccessful party in L.A., which is what all these records are based off of [sic] on my album.
 But I just went home played these, I have my little Juno keyboard over there that I had.
 I had gotten it that night and I just hit one of these settings here and just played a B-minor cord and it just made me think of Wham!, it made me think of 1988, and I put that chord down and I immediately thought of Kehlani too," he said of the recording process.